 I’ve used countless store-bought natural deodorants, and they always leave me stinky and sweaty.
 In 2011, I made this homemade deodorant recipe and still use it daily.
-I love it... along with thousands of readers who swear by it, too.
+I love it, along with thousands of others who swear by it.

-Making your own deodorant saves money, is healthier for your body, and actually stops the sweating AND body odor.
-Seriously, jump on this bandwagon asap!
+Making your own deodorant saves money, is healthier for your body, and actually stops sweating and body odor.
+Seriously, jump on this bandwagon ASAP!

-No joke— you can put this deodorant on at 5AM, run a few miles, blend a tasty green smoothie, throw on some work clothes, work an 8-hour shift and come home smelling good.
-Seriously!
+No joke— you can put this deodorant on at 5AM, run a few miles, blend a the world’s Best Green Smoothie, throw on some work clothes, work an 8-hour shift and come home smelling good.

 - baking soda (feel free to use less if you’ve got sensitive skin)